Codecademy/docs/content/c/concepts/functions/functions.md

   - "paths/computer-science"
 ---

 Functions are blocks of code that can be run multiple times within a program.
-The are stored under a name similar to a variable and can be run using this name.
+They are stored under a name similar to a variable and can be called using this name.

 ## Declaring a Function